oksusoo1/fireflutter/README.md

   if (user != null) {
     /// Re-init for listening the login user (when account changed) InformService.instance.init(callback: (data) {
-      if (data['type'] == 'FriendMap') {
+      /// You have got a informing.
+Do whatever you want.
+You may show alert box, or move screen. if (data['type'] == 'FriendMap') {
         /// If it's a freind map request, then open friend map screen.
         Get.toNamed('/friend-map', arguments: {